ValleyAudio/ValleyRackFree/README.md

 In brief, Dexter is an FM wavetable oscillator.
 See the Dexter Manual pdf for more information available [here](https://github.com/ValleyAudio/ValleyRackFree/files/1887925/DexterManual.pdf)

+### Plateau

+Plateau is an implementation of the Dattorro (1997) plate reverb algorithm, with CV control over practically every section of the reverberator.

 ## Todo
 * Develop more modules ;)